Consent Order Service – £299

 For a consent order to be made legally binding by a judge, it will need to be drafted by a solicitor.
 Most solicitors will charge over £750 + VAT to prepare your consent order; our fee is just £299 and that is a fixed fee.

 We’ll send you the professionally drafted consent order document for you and your ex-partner to agree and sign.
-Alongside this will be guidance on how to submit the application the court yourself with the mandatory court fee.
+Alongside this will be guidance on how to submit the application to the court yourself with the mandatory court fee.

 If you aren’t confident dealing with the courts yourself, why not have it handled for you?